awahbah/hello-world/README.md

 I have added my personal API token.
 Lets test if I can push commits from RubyMine

 Success!
 I can now commit and push from RubyMine!

+i am re attemoting to commmit from rubymine